Mees Photography - Technical notes

 Ilford Delta 3200 in XTOL

 In order to achieve the box speed of 3200 my default D-76 developer is not suitable.
 Instead, I use Kodak XTOL or Adox XT-3, which are the same.
 Both at stock solution at 20 degrees Celsius.
-The developing process is the same as with D-76.
+The developing process is the same as with D-76, but the XTOL stock solution can be reused.
+One liter of developer can develop 10 films.
 I shoot the film on ISO 3200 and develop it as ISO 6400.